 The TUF Dash 15 is outfitted with three USB-A ports, one Thunderbolt 4 port, an HDMI port, an Ethernet jack, and a headphone jack.
 This laptop has a proprietary charger, which we don't like, but you have the option to top it up using a USB-C PD charger, too.

 If you've given up gaming because you're never in front of a desk or TV for very long, the TUF Dash 15 may help revive your interest in the hobby.
 If you want a traditional console gaming experience, you can get a wireless game controller and bring an HDMI cable with you to connect it to a TV anywhere you go.

 Things to Consider Before Buying a Cheap Gaming PC

 If you have the time, patience, and confidence, you can build a computer that's better and less expensive than the pre-built ones we're recommending in our guide.

-Going down this path requires you to have a thorough understanding of how computers are put together, and making sure that each component in the rig is complementary.
-If you're new to PC building, you run the risk of getting pieces that are incompatible with one another, or accidentally forgetting a crucial item like thermal paste.
+Going down this path requires you to have a thorough understanding of how computers are put together, and make sure that each component in the rig is complimentary.
+If you're new to PC building, you run the risk of getting pieces that are incompatible with one another or accidentally forgetting a crucial item like thermal paste.

 Additionally, you'll need to have a place to work on the machine that's free of static, and all the necessary tools for installation.
 Building a gaming PC is very rewarding, and sites like PCPartPicker have taken a lot of the guesswork out of making your own build, but it'll still require a lot more effort than taking a pre-built machine out of the box.